 Pay close attention to the student evaluations of your teaching.
 They count.
 Familiarize yourself with the questionnaire used, and the sorts of information about your teaching that it does and does not provide.
 Find out where your teaching ratings sit in relation to those of your colleagues especially those who have taught the same or similar courses.
 In this regard, SPS B2 stipulates that departments will provide all instructors with contextual data (averages and medians, ideally a histogram) for all the courses given in each term.
 This report will be used by the department as input for promotion, tenure, permanence, and/or salary reviews.
 Make sure that you receive this information.

-If your teaching ratings are low relative to the departmental benchmarks implied by contextual data (see previous paragraph), it will help your case for tenure/permanence if you can document that you took advantage of opportunities to improve your teaching provided by the McMaster Institute for Innovation and Excellence in Teaching and Learning (MIIETL), particularly its Resources Section.
+If your teaching ratings are low relative to the departmental benchmarks implied by contextual data (see previous paragraph), it will help your case for tenure/permanence if you can document that you took advantage of opportunities to improve your teaching provided by the Paul R. MacPherson Institute for Leadership, Innovation and Excellence in Teaching particularly its Resources Section.
 If you take advantage of these resources and opportunities and they help improve your teaching ratings, make sure that this fact is recorded in your teaching dossier.
 Seeking help to improve your teaching generally increases ratings.

 Do your share of service work, but be very wary of unnecessary administrative burdens.
 Strive for excellence in teaching and research from the start.

 Going up for tenure/permanence can be a stressful experience, but you can influence this.
 An active, strategic, and thoughtful approach on your part is the best means of reducing such stress.